Shimizu-Technology/shimizu-order-suite/docs/multi_tenant_architecture.md

 ### Restaurant as Tenant

-In Hafaloha, each restaurant represents a tenant.
+In Shimizu Order Suite, each restaurant represents a tenant.
 The `Restaurant` model is the central entity that:

 1. Serves as the root for all tenant-specific data
 2. Provides configuration settings for the tenant